Tags

 👉Dialpad tip:

-Dialpad Ai does a ton of cool things, and one of these is live customer sentiment analysis—using natural language processing and voice recognition, it can show contact center managers in real time if any calls are going south in case they need to jump in to help an agent.
+Dialpad Ai does a ton of cool things, and one of these is live customer sentiment analysis—using natural language processing and voice recognition, it can show contact centre managers in real time if any calls are going south in case they need to jump in to help an agent.
 It’s a great way to find out what callers are thinking in real time—and do something about it.

 Metric 7: Customer Lifetime Value (CLV)